olofmogren/olofmogren.github.io/students/_posts/2016-06-22-eklund-bratt.md

 ---
-title: Proactive intelligent personal assistant for a car environment
+title: CARAI - Development of an intelligent personal assistant for cars
 layout: posts
 tags:
  - masterthesis